amueller69/Law-School-Notes/Bar-Review/Evidence.md

 ## Relevance

-* **Relevance** of evidence is a necessary condition for admissibility and can be defined as having tendency of to make the facts at issue more or less probable (i.e., having probative effect)
+* **Relevance** of evidence is a **necessary condition for admissibility and can be defined as having tendency of to make the facts at issue more or less probable** (i.e., having probative effect)
-  * The minimum threshold of relevance that mus be met for evidence to be admissible is not that strict hover; simply needs to have some probative value
+  * The minimum threshold of relevance that must be met for evidence to be admissible is not that strict hover; simply **needs to have some probative value**
   * Trial judge is responsible for applying this relevance analysis by reviewing piece of evidence and determining its probative value (if any);
   * FRE states that relevant evidence is considered admissible unless some other rule of the FRE or statute maintains otherwise
     * However, as shown in following sections, FRE contains several other provisions that could result in relevant evidence being deemed inadmissible